GUT-AI/gut-ai/FAQ/README.rst

 **6. On the network side, how do you deal with Sybil attacks and consensus?**

 Good question.
 Similar to Bitcoin, it’s dealt by Game Theory, thus making Sybil attacks financially expensive and also difficult to execute successfully.
-The consensus mechanism of AGI utility token (placeholder name) is a **hybrid** PoW and PoS mechanism.
+The consensus mechanism of AGI utility token is a **hybrid** PoW and PoS mechanism.
 It is very similar to Proof of Activity (PoA), which has already been verified to work in practice with Decred coin.
 More details in the `Whitepaper <https://gutai.miraheze.org/wiki/GUT-AI_Foundation:Whitepaper>`_.

 **7. Is GUT-AI Initiative and GUT-AI Foundation one and the same?**